htran174/top-1k-clash-sql-database/README.md

 # Clash Royale Top1K Meta Snapshot Warehouse (Postgres)

-A data engineering / analytics project that ingests the Top 1,000 global ladder from the official Clash Royale REST API, normalizes and cleans the data, and loads it into a queryable Postgres schema designed for meta analysis:
+A data engineering / analytics project that ingests the Top 1,000 global ladder from the official Clash Royale REST API, normalizes and cleans the data, and loads it into a queryable Postgres schema designed for competitive meta analysis.:

 - Which **deck types** are most played?
 - What are their **win rates**?